 Direct Planning Industry makes it possible to configure the trade data you need for planning.
 Whether the jobs are manually entered or directly imported from your information system, you’ll find these trade data at the scheduled job level.

-Direct Planning Industry proposes many configurable data structures: entities, technical items, configurable areas of job and flags.
+Direct Planning Industry proposes many configurable data structures: entities, reference data, configurable areas of job and flags.

 Discover a few facets of trade configuration in a video:

 Entities enable you to model structured data lists.
 They are often commercial or production data.
 You can configure up to 10 entities.

 Examples of entities: the sales person, the customer, the article, the commercial order, the production order, the family, the sub-family, etc.

 Beside the code and the wording, each of these entities has 10 configurable fields.
 For example, in the customer record, you can configure a phone number, an email, the name of the main contact, the delivery town and country, etc.